 I had to extend my stay in Salt Lake City one more night.
 The Hyatt Downtown/Gateway (Review) was sold out for that night and I wasn’t able to extend my stay.
 That’s why I had to move.
 I was looking for a hotel in the Downtown area and found the Holiday Inn Express.
 This one is located right next to the Convention Center and it has a 2-story parking garage attached to it.

 Surprisingly for this location, parking was for free.
-To find the entrance with the car was kinda hard, because it was always on the opposite side of the road.
+To find the entrance with my car was kinda hard because it was always on the opposite side of the road.
 I used the small alley between the hotel and parking structure to turn around to the hotel front side.

 The staff member at the front desk was super friendly and check-in was done quickly.
 I grabbed my bags and headed up to my room.

 The only room available was a King Executive Room and this room was very spacious.
-The room almost looked to big for the furniture inside it but I liked the big space.
-Unfortunately I would only stay one night here.
+The room almost looked too big for the furniture inside it but I liked the big space.
+Unfortunately, I would only stay one night here.
 After checking in, I toured the property to get an overview of the hotel.